daedalus23/ChadaTechClock/README.md

 Extend compatibility for cross-platform usage.
 Enhance the GUI for a more interactive user experience.
 Implement additional features such as alarms and timers.
-Author
-Jamie Wendle
-For any inquiries or contributions, please contact the repository owner.